upasadena/interactive-cyoa-tutorial/docs/appendix/resources.md

   regular images and GIFs, dropping the project size anywhere from 30 to 55%.
 * [InteractiveCyoaVerifier]^([repo][ver-repo])^ – By blathers16.
 This is a tool
   that checks CYOAs too make sure that there are no bugs.
-* [cyoacc] – By DelicateIntegral.
-A tool that inverts colours in Interactive CYOAs.
-* [cyoadip][dip-repo] – By Delicate Integral.
-A tool that automatically refreshes Discord links found in ICC project files.
-Requires Python and bot setup.
+* [cyoatools][ctools-repo] – By Delicate Integral.
+A tool that can process ICC jsons in various ways.

+  Some example tasks that it can do on ICC jsons (go to the repo link to get detailed info):
+  * Disabling Images.
+  * Refreshing Discord links.
+  * Downloading Images to a image folder and updating urls accordingly.
+  * Converting Images (image format, image quality can be chosen) when saving after downloading.
+  * Changing prefixes of urls/paths of images in json.
+  * Converting Base64 embedded images to local images in image folder and updating urls/paths accordingly.
+  * Converting images in image folder to Base64 and embedding in json.
+  * Enabling images.

 * [IntCyoaAutosaver] – By Name0930.
 A userscript that automatically saves your CYOAs made with MeanDelay's or Lt.
 Ouroumov's creator.
   [RegExp Download Organizer] can be used with this to automatically sort your